02Dec

 - 0

-Did you know physiotherapy can assist patients with vertigo?
-A bad spell of vertigo can leave people feeling very debilitated.
+Physiotherapy Can Help With Dizziness A bad spell of vertigo can leave people feeling very debilitated.
 Symptoms include nausea, vomiting and difficulty walking.
 There are many causes of vertigo, or dizziness, which include: Benign Paroxysmal Positional Vertigo BPPV, acute vestibular neuronitis or labyrinthitis, Meniere’s disease or migraine disorders.
-This article focuses […]
+This article focuses on BPPV, which is […]

 22Jul